The 2025 autumn firewood collection season is open from Monday 1 September until Sunday 30 November.

 The domestic firewood collection area determination and all subsequent amendments are published in the Victorian Government Gazette.

-This Autumn, there are 19 firewood collection areas that will be available within the Port Phillip Region.
+This Spring, there are 19 firewood collection areas that will be available within the Port Phillip Region.

-Medium volumes of firewood are available from strategic fuel break work and 2024 storm recovery by-product at Pioneer Creek Road Domestic Firewood Collection Site, situated on Pioneer Creek Road, close to the Noojee-Yarra Junction Road intersection.
+Medium volumes of firewood are available from 2024 storm recovery by-product at Pioneer Creek Road Domestic Firewood Collection Site, situated on Pioneer Creek Road, close to the Noojee-Yarra Junction Road intersection.

-Medium volumes of firewood by-product from planned burning preparatory and strategic fuel break works are available at Pauls Range and Crusher Track collection areas.
+Medium volumes of firewood by-product from planned burning preparatory works are available at Pauls Range and McMahons collection areas.

 Low volumes of firewood by-product from these works are available at MB Fireline, Patrol Rd, Xanthorrea Track and Worlleys Track collection areas.

-The remaining Port Phillip natural falls roadside collection areas will continue to provide low firewood volumes for the duration of the Autumn collection season.
+The remaining Port Phillip natural falls roadside collection areas will continue to provide low firewood volumes for the duration of the Spring collection season.

 Please note that the Worlley's Track, Crusher Track, Mississippi and Torbets collection areas include some seasonally closed roads.
 These roads will be closed from 13th June 2025 and reopen on the 31st October 2025.